complyue/hadui/README.md

 ## The Idea

-The idea behind hadui is rather simple, just to use a web browser in place of the traditional terminal based console UI.
+The idea behind Hadui is rather simple, just to use a web browser in place of the traditional terminal based console UI.

 And for simplicity, it's achieved by having the web page (i.e. the